Data-Driven Digital Transformation Means Cloud Data and Analytics

 A Mature Market

-The cloud analytics market has matured, now rivaling and surpassing the levels of security, administration, and control once found only in mature on-premises deployments.
+The cloud data and analytics market has matured, now rivaling and surpassing the levels of security, administration, and control once found only in mature on-premises deployments.
 And yet, not all have evolved at the same pace, forcing organizations to reassess the mindset of buying from big vendor incumbents and to forge new partnerships.

 Follow the Data Gravity